Find Affordable College Courses

 Montclair, NJ

 You’ll be in good company if you decide to attend Montclair State University.
 It ranked #2 on our 2023 Most Popular Public Health Bachelor’s Degree Schools in New Jersey list.
-Montclair State is a fairly large public school located in the large suburb of Montclair.
+Montclair State is a very large public school located in the large suburb of Montclair.

 Of the 80 students majoring in public health at Montclair State, 14% are male and 86% are female.